 Louisa Parris’ eye-catching designs have graced the pages of Elle and Vogue and her vibrant new AW18 collection has just dropped at Fenwick.
-We caught up with this talented fashion designer to find out more about her creative process.
+I caught up with this talented fashion designer to find out more about her creative process.
 Louisa also explains how she blends art and architecture with design.
 And you can find out why she loves experimenting with bold colours and geometrics.
 So read on to find out more…

 Where do you get your eye for fashion?